 - Raw.
 Don’t provide users with directions, suggestions or any other help which can facilitate the completion of the task.
 Such hints prevent you from understanding how users interact with an app.
 Furthermore, by providing them guidance you won’t be able to track their unique user experience since they will just follow your instructions instead of finding their own ways to “communicate” with an app.

 And don’t forget about the report.
-Usability tests, as any other similar exercises, should result in reporting which contains all major highlights of the process, as well as recommendations on how to bridge identified gaps.
+Usability tests, like any other similar exercises, should result in reporting which contains all major highlights of the process, as well as recommendations on how to bridge identified gaps.
 All the insights you’ve defined should be transformed into particular tasks for designer and developer.

 Standard usability testing is aimed at understanding whether the app/website is user-friendly for the target audience.
 Results of tests are then transformed into insights which serve as guidance for the UX designer on how to improve the usability of the website or applications.
 If done properly, the testing allows to substantially increase the leads’ conversion.